Return to Optimist International Policies

 Separate shower and restroom facilities shall be provided for all genders when available.
 When separate facilities are not available, separate usage times shall be scheduled and clearly communicated.

 All documents containing personal or medical information about youth shall be treated as confidential.
-Access shall be limited and records maintained in accordance with applicable laws and OI record retention policies.
+Access to such information shall be limited, and records shall be maintained and destroyed in accordance with applicable laws and OI record retention policies.

 Conduct Standards